ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   commonly used specification keywords to be used with the [typechecker](https://www.libelektra.org/plugins/typechecker).
 Currently the keywords `check/range`, `check/enum` and `check/validation` are supported. *(Armin Wurzinger)*

+### Typechecker

+- The plugin [typechecker](https://www.libelektra.org/plugins/typechecker) has been improved under the hood.
+It now supports a more concise and efficient typechecking process including a greatly improved type inference scheme that allows generate specification files and thus generated errors to be easier to understand. *(Armin Wurzinger)*

 ### Tcl

 - The [`tcl`](http://libelektra.org/plugins/tcl) plugin does not fail anymore, if its configuration file does not exist and you try to